 These are the remaining turf houses in East Iceland that I know of, and you can see how different they are from one another.

-Here we have a stately home that is now a museum, a home of the poor people of East Iceland, a reconstructed home of the people living on the heath, a hypothetical turf church that stood on this spot a thousand years ago, and well-maintained outhouses, one of which is still in use.
+Here we have a stately home that is now a museum, a house for the poor people of East Iceland, a reconstructed home for people living on the heath, a hypothetical turf church that stood on this spot a thousand years ago, and well-maintained outhouses, one of which is still in use.

-These turf houses add character to East Iceland and we are reminded of how once upon a time everybody in Iceland used to live in turf houses, big and small, depending on their role in Icelandic society.
+These turf houses add character to East Iceland, and we are reminded that, once upon a time, everybody in Iceland lived in turf houses, big and small, depending on their role in Icelandic society.

-Most of the remaining turf houses in Iceland are in the possession of Þjóðminjasafn Íslands - the National Museum of Iceland and several of them are open as a museum.
+Most of the remaining turf houses in Iceland are owned by the Þjóðminjasafn Íslands - the National Museum of Iceland, and several are open as museums.

-There are others that cannot be visited like Þverá turf house and Grænavatn turf house, but you can have a look at them from the outside.
+Others cannot be visited, like Þverá turf house and Grænavatn turf house, but you can have a look at them from the outside.

 Have a lovely time in East Iceland, there is so much to see and do in this part of Iceland :)